 Required documents to obtain Kuwait medical practice licence

-Nigerian-trained doctors and other non-Kuwait-trained doctors will need the following documents to apply for Kuwait medical practice licence.
+Nigerian-trained doctors and other non-Kuwait-trained doctors will need the following documents to apply for a Kuwait medical practice licence.

 - Application letter for Kuwait medical practice licence addressed to Kuwait Ministry of Health.